Six years after it was signed into law, "Obamacare" continues to spawn myths and misinformation, as the following 16 misconceptions prove.

 Truth: A popular variation on this particular myth, which has been around since "Obamacare" was signed into law, is that the legislation will cause many Americans—usually stated in the millions--to lose their jobs.

-This claim originated with a 2010 report from the Congressional Budget Office (CBO) that suggested the law would have a “small” impact on the U.S. job market, although it got a second or even third wind after another CBO report, released last year, said that more than two million people will decide not to work, or will decide to work less, because of the Affordable Care Act.
+This claim originated with a 2010 report from the Congressional Budget Office (CBO) that suggested the law would have a “small” impact on the U.S. job market.
+This claim got a second or even third wind after another CBO report said that more than two million people will decide not to work, or will decide to work less, because of the Affordable Care Act.
 This decline has since been misconstrued and misreported in various circles to be the result of employers’ decisions.

-Truth: This myth likely was born out of the fear, first felt before the act was signed into law, that the government was going to "take over" the U.S. healthcare system.
+Truth: This myth likely was born out of the fear that the government was going to "take over" the U.S. healthcare system.

-It should be clear by now, a couple of years after its implementation, that the ACA isn't a government-run system—in that the government doesn't actually provide insurance coverage to anyone (it acts as more of a middle man), and as a result it doesn't decide which doctors people can and can't see.
+It should be clear by now that the ACA isn't a government-run system.
+The government doesn't actually provide insurance coverage to anyone.
+It acts as more of a middle man.
+And as a result it doesn't decide which doctors people can and can't see.

-On a related note, though, the government also can't promise anyone that they will, without a doubt, be able to keep their current, preferred plans (and, by association, their preferred physicians), as employers are free to reconfigure their coverage options under the ACA just as they could before it became the law of the land.
+On a related note, the government also can't promise anyone that they will, without a doubt, be able to keep their current plans or their doctors.
+This is because employers are free to reconfigure their coverage options under the ACA just as they could before it became law.

-Truth: Not only doesn't the Affordable Care Act mandate that everybody have microchips injected into various parts of their bodies, but it also doesn't mandate that devices of any kind be implanted into those who take advantage of the federal or state health insurance exchanges.
+Truth: The Affordable Care Act doesn't mandate that everybody have microchips injected into various parts of their bodies.
+Neither does it require that devices of any kind be implanted into those who take advantage of the federal or state health insurance exchanges.

-According to FactCheck.org, this misunderstanding probably came about because of a proposed provision—which wasn't included in the bill that was signed into law in 2010—that would have set up registry for certain kinds of implantable medical devices like artificial heart valves and cerebral shunts.
+According to FactCheck.org, this misunderstanding probably came about because of a proposed provision that would have set up registry for certain kinds of implantable medical devices like artificial heart valves and cerebral shunts.